-In-kind contributions in the community -
+In-kind contributions in the community

-In response to the great need that arose for technology for public school students, isolated elder/seniors and employees, The Hanover developed a new program to provide refurbished laptops in the community.
-This program was a great success, and The Hanover plans to build on it and expand it more broadly.
-In addition, we continue to demonstrate an indirect economic impact through our volunteer commitments and service as leaders on non-profit community boards and leadership committees that have an economic impact on our community.
-This was demonstrated during the pandemic as we positioned leaders to serve in key positions that helped to address the impact of the pandemic on food insecurity, housing stability, workforce development, education, childcare and mental health.
+We continue to demonstrate an indirect economic impact through our volunteer commitments and service as leaders on non-profit community boards and leadership committees that have an economic impact on our community.
+This was demonstrated during the pandemic as we positioned leaders to serve in key positions that helped to further support the ongoing Covid relief efforts, which included hosting vaccine clinics, addressing food insecurity, housing stability, workforce development, education, childcare and mental health.